apache/echarts-doc/en/tutorial/data-zoom.md

 <br>

 The chart above can only change window by dragging dataZoom component.
-If you want to drag in coordinate system, or use mouse wheel (or slides with two fingers on mobile) to zoom, then another inside dataZoom component needs to be added.
+If you want to drag in coordinate, or use mouse wheel (or slides with two fingers on mobile) to zoom, then another inside dataZoom component needs to be added.
 You can just add in the `option.dataZoom` above:

 ```javascript
 option = {